Palamariuk/mmds-project/README.md

 ### Key Components
 1. **Wikipedia API Integration**:
-   - Fetches and processes Wikipedia articles in real-time.
+   - Fetches and processes Wikipedia edit events in real-time.
    - Acts as the **producer**, sending data to Kafka.

 2. **Kafka**:
    - Serves as the message broker for handling real-time data streams.
-   - Receives article data from the producer and makes it available to consumers.
+   - Receives edit event data from the producer and makes it available to consumers.

 3. **Spark Consumer**:
    - Consumes data from Kafka.
    - Applies a **Bloom filter** to classify whether an edit was made by a bot or a human contributor.

 4. **Bloom Filter**:
-   - A probabilistic data structure used to check if an article has already been processed.
+   - A probabilistic data structure used to check if an edit event has already been processed.
    - Ensures memory-efficient deduplication with minimal false positives.

 ---